petrinets25/web/workshops/index.md

 ## [PeNGE 2025](https://www.fernuni-hagen.de/penge/penge2025/)

-__Petri Net Games, Examples and Quizzes for Education, Contest and Fun __.
+__Petri Net Games, Examples and Quizzes for Education, Contest and Funs__.
 *24 June 2025*

 The workshop aims to attract short papers that present examples for the use of